Vinzent03/obsidian-git-mobile/README.md

+# ⚠ This repository is archived

+This plugin is now merged into the [main plugin](https://github.com/denolehov/obsidian-git).

+There won't be any updates here.
+Please install the `Obsidian Git` plugin instead.

 # Obsidian Git Mobile

 This is the mobile version of the [obsidian-git](https://github.com/denolehov/obsidian-git) plugin.
 It is the same plugin except of some tweaks to fix the import of node APIs.